mattermost/docs/doc/architecture/decisions.md

 Much of the container ecosystem has, or expects, the capability to be configured through environment variables.
 This [configuration practice](https://12factor.net/config) stems from the concept of [The Twelve-Factor App](https://12factor.net).
-This greatly simplifies configuration across multiple deployment environemnts, there remains a security concern with passing connection secrets such as passwords and private keys via the container's environment.
+This greatly simplifies configuration across multiple deployment environments, but there remains a security concern with passing connection secrets such as passwords and private keys via the container's environment.